Dates: September 7, 2014. August 23,2015

-Stipend: Apprentices receive a salary for the winter/spring retreat ministry and the weeks of summer camp ministry as part of their experience.
-Take home pay is approximately $2,500 for winter/spring and $1,600 for summer.
+Stipend: MST apprentices receive a salary for the winter/spring retreat ministry and the weeks of summer camp ministry as part of their experience.
+Take home pay is approximately $7,000 for winter/spring and $3,000 for summer.
 You will not be paid during various weeks of professional training and seminars.

 Room and Board: Room and Board is deducted from your paycheck during the ministry seasons.
 Apprentices will be housed in a HoneyRock lodge with dorm-like housing with 2-5 other singles or a studio apartment for married couples.
 Three family-style meals are served daily in the HoneyRock dining hall.

 September: Program Orientation, Foundations, Training and Ministry Support Work

 October –December: Retreat Ministry and continuing ministry support work (kitchen, housekeeping, operations) while not working retreats.
 December goes deeper into training focusing primarily on skills in winter sports such as cross-country skiing, broomball, ice-skating, hockey, tubing snowshoeing, winter ministry philosophy and some exposure to overnight winter camping.
 Training will conclude with a week off for Christmas arriving back at camp on December 26 to start ministry on December 27.